aemiro-allison/express-todo-app/README.md

     DELETE /todos/:id

 ```
-To allow the user to manipulate the todos, routes for handling CREATE, EDIT and DELETE todos were created.
-The DELETE route however, does not need a new view and will redirect the user back to the `/todos` which displays all todos.
+To allow the user to manipulate the todos, routes for handling `CREATE`, `EDIT` and `DELETE` todos were created.
+The `DELETE` route however, does not need a new view and will redirect the user back to the `/todos` which displays all todos.